MMIWG Websites/Resources

 Sovereign Bodies Institute

 Sovereign Bodies Institute (SBI) builds on indigenous traditions of data gathering and knowledge transfer to create, disseminate, and put into action research on gender and sexual violence against indigenous people.
+SBI maintains the SBI MMIP Database.
+The MMIP Database logs cases of missing and murdered indigenous people of all genders and ages, from 1900 to the present.

 There are many lists and sources of information online, but no central database that is routinely updated, spans beyond colonial borders, and thoroughly logs important aspects of the data, and overall, there is a chronic lack of data on this violence.
 The Database works to address that need, by maintaining a comprehensive resource to support community members, advocates, activists, and researchers in their work towards justice for our stolen relatives.